inactinique/jdh_review_policy/readme.md

 ## Confidentiality

 The editorial team will ensure that the authors do not identify their peer reviewers.
-The editorial teams will also ask the authors not to try guessing who are their peer reviewers.
+The editorial team will also ask the authors not to try guessing who are their peer reviewers.

 Peer reviewers should be careful when they write their review and should avoid putting in there any elements that can help authors identifying them.